EpsilonSolutions/netscaler-command-reference/docs/gslb/gslb-site/gslb-site.md

 will be true if the remote site's version is ncore compatible with the local site.(>= 9.2)

 <b>clip</b>
-Cluster IP used to connect to remote cluster site for GSLB autosync
+Cluster IP address.
+Specify this parameter to connect to the remote cluster site for GSLB auto-sync.
+Note: The cluster IP address is defined when creating the cluster.

 <b>publicCLIP</b>
-Public cluster IP used to connect to remote cluster site for GSLB autosync if the remote cluster is behind a NAT
+IP address to be used to globally access the remote cluster when it is deployed behind a NAT.
+It can be same as the normal cluster IP address.

 <b>devno</b>